 In case we’ve managed to mislead ourselves about how we ended up here in this rough-and-tumble dualistic sphere, it wasn’t by luck of the draw.
-No, we’re here because planet Earth is a perfect match for the negativity remaining in us; it offers conditions compatible with our inner landscape.
+No, we’re here because planet Earth is a perfect match for the negativity remaining in us; it offers conditions compatible with our inner landscape, our inner split.
 Once we get past our negative involvements, we’ll get to carry on in another sphere with nicer accommodations.
 So we have that to look forward to.

 What does that mean, “negative involvement?”
 This basically refers to our confused ideas about what’s going on around here.
 We’re confused about reality and we have a headful of crazy concepts.
 Confusion is evidence of being in illusion and where this prevails there’s always conflict.

 Conflicts are split concepts that divide the psyche, and they don’t arise from the truth; conflicts are always the fallout of inner misunderstandings.
 As we get a grip on reality and gain inner unity by realizing the truth, our splits mend and— voilà—just like that our negative involvement ends.